cardano-foundation/developer-portal/docs/operate-a-stake-pool/ansible-cardano-node.md

 ## Overview

 The [Ansible cardano-node](https://github.com/moaipool/ansible-cardano-node) repository contains an [Ansible](https://www.ansible.com/) playbook for provisioning secure, optimized Cardano nodes for Stake Pool Operators (SPOs).
-It was originally developed by the [MOAI Pool](https://moaipool.com/) (Ticker: **MOAI**) operators but is now being made available to the greater Cardano community.
+It was originally developed by the **[**MOAI Pool** operators but is now being made available to the greater Cardano community.

 The following is handled out of the box: